guerilla-di/tracksperanto/README.txt

   keyframes are extracted, converting them to the internal representation.
-* Trackers and their keyframes are dumped to all export formats Tracksperanto supports, optionally passing through middleware
+* Trackers and their keyframes are dumped to all export formats Tracksperanto supports, optionally passing through Middleware

 == Importing your own formats